 • Lid down on the cool zone.
 The grill becomes an oven on indirect heat.
 Vents partially closed for slower cooking, fully open for hotter convection.

-What’s NOT on the list, deliberately: attempting to two-zone a tiny apartment grill with one burner (it doesn’t work; just cook in batches), running both sides on max heat (defeats the whole point), and reverse searing on a regular gas grill (interesting in theory but the temp control is too coarse for it to be worth the fuss outdoors).
-There should be a maximum of two zones for highest complexity.
-Easy and dependable, the cookout looks effortless to everyone watching from their lawn chairs.
+What’s NOT on the list, on purpose, is to attempt two-zone a tiny apartment grill with one burner (it doesn’t work; just cook in batches).
+Also not on the list is running both sides on max heat (defeats the whole point), and reverse searing on a regular gas grill (it’s interesting in theory but the temp control is too coarse for it to be worth the fuss outdoors).
+The maximum number of zones for the highest complexity should be two.
+It appears easy and reliable, and the cookout looks effortless to everyone watching from their lawn chairs.

 4) Salmon

-This is my “I want something lighter but still special” move.
-Prepare a cedar plank, cook the salmon to the point of flakiness, and there you are, the kind of person who owns coordinating serving utensils.
-A simple brown sugar and mustard glaze works, or just use salt, pepper, and lemon.
-It should be clear and cooked all the way through; a party isn’t the place to have a discussion about doneness.
+This is my ‘I want something that feels more casual but still special’ move.
+Get a cedar plank, prepare salmon, and cook until flaky, congrats, you’re the kind of person that has matching serving utensils.
+Using a brown sugar and mustard glaze will surely work as a form of seasoning.
+However, you may substitute this with basic spices and a squeeze of lemon.
+It should be clear and cooked all the way through, and a party is not the time to discuss doneness.

 5) Veggie Skewers

-While they might be, in theory, a great idea, in practice, vegetable skewers offer only mild annoyance, but the addition of halloumi sure does make them feel worthwhile!
-The cheese brown, squeak, and hold its shape nicely.
-For tofu, be sure to press it well and use a stronger marinade so it doesn’t taste like polite nothingness.
-In either case, ensure that the pieces are large enough so that they don’t slip through the grates and disappear into the void.
+In theory, they could be a great idea, but in practice it is only a mild annoyance, but the addition of halloumi does make them feel worthwhile.
+The cheese turns brown, squeaks, and retains its shape well.
+For the tofu, make sure to press it properly and use a more assertive marinade so it doesn’t taste like polite nothingness.
+Regardless of the approach, be sure the pieces are large enough that they cannot slip through the grates and fall into the abyss.

 6) Grilled Corn

-Yes, it is pretty much elote, and yes, people will hover around the platter like it is giving off heat.
-Cook the corn on the grill until it has char marks, brush it with mayo (or a mayo and sour cream blend), and sprinkle cotija cheese and chili powder.
-Summer seems to have finally gotten its act together when you add some lime at the end.
-Get napkins ready, this is a two-handed job.
+That is elote, and yes, people will swarm the platter as if it is giving off heat.
+Place the corn on the grill and cook until char marks form.
+Once done, brush the corn with mayonnaise (or a mixture of mayo and sour cream) and sprinkle cotija cheese and chili powder on top.
+It seems that summer has finally improved when you squeeze lime at the end.
+Prepare some napkins… this will take two hands.

 7) Creamy Coleslaw